holloway/xml-zero.js/packages/whats-the-damage/README.md

 # What's the Damage? ...of running that script in time, CPU and memory usage

-Runs scripts and benchmarks their execution time, CPU usage, and memory usage by running each script many times, and returning a average of all results.
+Runs scripts and benchmarks their execution time, CPU usage, and memory usage by running each script many times, and returning an average of all results.

 Install: